What is good mental health and wellbeing?

 When we first hear about you, it is usually by telephone from your parents or carer, a teacher (who has your parent's permission to talk to us) or letter from a doctor, teacher or school counsellor.
 Or you may have phoned us yourself.
 The person who contacts us is who we call 'the referrer'.

-You may have seen someone, like your local doctor (a GP) or school counsellor or spoken with your parent about not feeling right.
+You may have seen someone, like your local doctor (a GP) or school counsellor or spoken with your parent about not feeling well.
 Your referrer will have collected information about how you seem to them and we ask them to share this to work out how we can best help you.
 The information we collect about how you are is what we call 'a referral'.
-We have trained health professionals (clinicians) that think about all this information.
+We have trained health professionals (clinicians) that will review all of this information.
 They might have more questions before they make a decision about how we can help, so they may discuss you with the person making the referral and your parent/guardian (if these are different people).
 They might also want to talk to you too to get your perspective.

 Together, we will decide on what will help you best and who you should meet with.
 You will be told about any decision and guided towards any other useful information.